bb220/server-kit/README.md

 ```

 ## Configuration
+- Config is loaded from the env
-- Local config is loaded from `.env`
+- Local config can be loaded from `.env`
-- Copy `.env.example` to `.env` and adjust values for local development
+  - Copy `.env.example` and adjust values.